 The American broadcaster MSNBC once labelled Nicaragua as “The World’s Best Kept Retirement Secret”, while the US News and World Report – a rankings-focussed newsweekly – rated it among the top 10 retirement spots globally.

 This Central American country tied for first place (cheapest place to live) in International Living’s 2015 cost-of-living index; today, thanks to this and its investment opportunities in real estate and low property taxes, it is a favourite among Americans, Canadians and Europeans contemplating retired life overseas.

 With an eye on encouraging investment in the country, the Nicaraguan government provides significant tax incentives for foreigners.
-Its Retiree Benefit Programme makes life so easy for retirees that those just approaching retirement can retire 10, perhaps 15 years earlier than planned – if Nicaragua is kept in mind.
+Its Retiree Benefit Programme makes life so easy for retirees that those just approaching retirement can retire 10, perhaps 15 years earlier than planned – if Nicaragua is kept in mind when retirement planning.

 People aged as young as 45 years can avail of the “retiree” programme, provided they have a monthly income of at least $600.

 The benefits come mostly in the form of tax incentives or permissions, such as:

 This apart, foreigners can open a local bank account, make purchases on credit, and get a Nicaraguan phone plan.